idio-lang/DIPS/source/the-unix-shell/extra.rst

 .. aside:: Do I recall correctly that Ant_ was created because someone
            was having too hard a time with makefiles?

-	   And they used XML to improvement things?
+	   And they used XML to improve things?

 Now, I hesitate to suggest that replacing the extensive features of :program:`make` would be trivial but it got me thinking.